aidanSK/DeepLearningDemos/README.md

 This repository contains additional course materials for creating Python Flask applications and deploying them in Docker containers.

 Below are videos which consist of lecture overviews and quickstart guiding guides on each topic.
+A PDF for each lecture's slides can be found in each topics folder.
 Additional references are listed as well.

 Python Flask Apps
  - Flask Video Overview:                  https://youtu.be/HYUVEo0JPp0